 Asking a customer for their ID can be a risky business.
 The customer may get offended, and end up with a negative perception of your restaurant.
 That’s why it’s important that your staff ask for ID in a tactful manner.

-- Draught beer and cider: full pint or half, third or two-thirds of a pint
+Draught beer and cider: Third, half, two-thirds of a pint and multiples of half a pint

 To comply with the law, it’s necessary to purchase measurements.
 When it comes to cocktails, where multiple spirits, as well as juice and sodas, can be added, jiggers make proportioning much easier.
 You can also buy them to measure wine and sherry.